 (3) Despite the employment under the Public Sector Management Act 1994 of ministerial officers for the purpose of assisting the Minister to perform functions that the Minister performs through the corporation, the corporation and those officers are not an organisation for the purposes of that Act.

-[Section 7B inserted by No. 44 of 2008 s.
+[Section 7B inserted: No. 44 of 2008 s.
 8.]

 7. Execution of documents